Six Ideas that Helped My Queer Trial

 I have privileges and a voice that others do not.
 I have a support network of family, friends, and a lifelong supportive partner in my wife Cheryl.
 Others are less fortunate.
 My status as a significant theologian also gives me a platform of influence that others don’t possess.
 I’m relatively financially stable.
 And so on.

-So how God calls me to love in the work for full queer inclusion will differ from how God calls others.
+How God calls me to work for full queer inclusion will differ from how God calls others.

 Humans should not be divided into neat binaries: “human nature” is a myth.